 We organise talks, guided walks and other events, publish a quarterly news-letter and work with local councils and other environmental organisations.
 Also we enourage high standards of planning and architecture.
-The current membership is about 800 members.

 We are registered with the Charity Commissioners, and our "area of benefit" is the countryside of Budleigh Salterton, East Budleigh with Bicton, Colaton Raleigh, Newton Poppleford and Harpford.